 Changes in Customer demand may lead to an excess of supply.
 Customers will cancel or delay orders at any time.
 Manufacturing is already underway.
 It is cheaper to store the goods than to scrap them.
 The goods will be shipped once a new order is placed.

 Changes to a manufacturing schedule:

 Manufacturing equipment can go down unexpectedly and cause a break in the production plan.
 This may cause a change in manufacturing line runs and the need for materials to be consumed.
 During such a “downtime” another product line will get started instead.
 This is down to maximize resource efficiency.
 To perform ad hoc changes in production, excess raw materials will need to be on-hand.
 The produced goods will also need to be stored.

 Conclusion – Why Practice Inventory Control?

 As you begin to fully understand the needs to properly carry, track, and control inventory; your company’s capabilities will grow.
-As you grow, the next step will be to add additional controls.
-An example of an additional control is a Cycle Count.
+Subsequently, the next step will be to add additional controls.
+For instance, Cycle Counts are an additional form of inventory control.
 A Warehouse Management (WMS) Solution is also the next progression.
-In order to get there, you will need to assess if you are ready.
+To get there, you will need to assess if you are ready.
 A simple checklist is available in my post 5 Questions to See If You are Prepared for a WMS Solution.

 “In search of Excellence” a Book by Robert H. Waterman Jr. and Tom Peters